Toni K. Choueiri, M.D.

 Peppi Prasit, Ph.D.

-Dr. Prasit is CEO of Inception Sciences and a Director at Tempest Therapeutics.
-Previously, he was founder and CSO of Amira Pharmaceuticals, which was acquired by Bristol-Myers Squibb in a significant transaction.
+Dr. Prasit previously served as a Director at Tempest Therapeutics and the CEO of Inception Sciences.
+Prior to Inception, he was founder and CSO of Amira Pharmaceuticals, which was acquired by Bristol-Myers Squibb.
 He has more than 20 years of experience in pharmaceutical research and management serving in various positions with Merck Frosst Canada and then Merck San Diego.
 During this time, he played a pivotal role in the discovery of multiple marketed drugs and is widely recognized for his accomplishments as a drug hunter.

 Dr. Prasit received his B.Sc. from UCL, London University, and his Ph.D. from Victoria University of Wellington in New Zealand and was a postdoctoral fellow at Princeton University.